QuentinRa/blog.quentinra.dev/info/js/syntax/function.md

 pow(5, 2) // 5^2 = 25
 ```

-Note that the variables declared outside the function can't be used inside unless you used var.

 Note that the function above could also be written like this, but I think the one above is way more readable.

 ```js